NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/GettingStarted/FirmwareConfiguration.rst

 To configure the :ref:`firmware <firmware-aws-index>`, complete the following mandatory steps:

-1. Create the file :file:`firmware.conf` to be used for your configuration overrides.
+1. Create the file :file:`firmware.conf` in the :file:`~/nrf-asset-tracker` folder for your configuration overrides.

 #.
 Run the following command to print the MQTT endpoint to which your devices will connect:

    .. code-block:: bash

+      # ~/nrf-asset-tracker/aws

       node cli info -o mqttEndpoint

 #.
 Add the ``CONFIG_AWS_IOT_BROKER_HOST_NAME`` setting to the :file:`firmware.conf` file, using the endpoint value from the previous step as the value: